imajumd1/Aurorahealthagent/mvp.md

 ---

-**MVP Success Definition**: A user can ask any autism-related question and get a helpful, referenced response that feels like expert guidance in under 3 seconds.
-Non-autism questions are politely but clearly redirected.
+**MVP Success Definition**: A user can ask any question and get an intelligent, helpful response in under 3 seconds.
+Autism-related questions receive expert guidance with references, while other questions get contextual redirection that maintains the autism focus while being genuinely helpful.